automationhacks/automationhacks.github.io/_posts/2022-05-19-hello-espresso-part-5-automating-webviews.md

 Next, we want to be able to find our text box

-- We do so by using `withElement()` method that takes an `Atom<ElementReference>` as input to find a the element,
+- We do so by using `withElement()` method that takes an `Atom<ElementReference>` as input to find an element,
-- We use `findElement()` that takes first argument as the Locator strategy and we can choose either of the below locator strategies, followed by the actual locator, since we have `id` available for these elements by looking in the DOM tree in Chrome debug tools, we mention `text_input`
+- We use `findElement()` that takes first argument as the Locator, followed by the actual locator
+  - In our test we have an `id` available for these elements by looking in the DOM tree in Chrome debug tools, we mention `text_input`

+We could use any of the below locators to identify our elements:

 ```java
 CLASS_NAME("className"),